Disha, Nikita, Shantanu created 'toolkit'; Greta was coaxed to act on it: Delhi Police | Law-Order

 The ''toolkit'' has been cited by some critics as a ''proof'' of her conspiracy to fuel protests in India.

-Earlier this month, the Cyber Cell had lodged an FIR against ''pro-Khalistan'' creators of the ''toolkit'' for waging a ''social, cultural and economic war against the Government of India''.
+Earlier this month, the Cyber Cell had lodged an FIR against ''pro-Khalistani'' creators of the ''toolkit'' for waging a ''social, cultural and economic war against the Government of India''.

 Police said Disha, Shantanu and Nikita created and edited the ''toolkit''.
 Disha, who is also associated with the environmental movement called 'Fridays for Future', ''sent the toolkit to Greta Thunberg through the Telegram app and also coaxed her to act on it.''
 Disha Ravi was arrested in the presence of her mother, area station house officer (SHO) in Bengaluru.
 All due procedures were followed, he said.
 During a search of Nikita's house on February 11, two laptops and an iPhone were found along with several ''incriminating documents'', police said.